 Totally, there were opened several schools: in Austria, Switzerland, Germany, France and Russia.
 In these institutions, students were provided with professional training, which from an early age focused them on work as something particularly valuable, as well as an important component of culture.
 The learning process was based on the independence of students and their self-management.

-In any case, today the world is puzzled by the problem of educating young people as citizens of the whole planet, and the international educational space is in the process of continuous development.
+Today the world is puzzled by the problem of educating young people as citizens of the whole planet, and the international educational space is in the process of continuous development.
 Sigma Group of Institutes is striving to provide students with a global education strategy that does not depend on the place where the person lives, or on the present level of its development.